 The Temple Bar area is in Dublin and well known for its pubs.
 It is very touristy but it is worth heading to The Temple Bar area at least once to see what it is about.
 After that ask the locals to recommend somewhere a bit more authentic for an Irish pub experience.
 Which shouldn’t be too difficult as there are over 1,000 pubs in Dublin.

-The Irish love sports and the most popular sport in the country is Gaelic football.
+The Irish love sports; the country’s most popular sport is Gaelic football.
 (For Australians, this is believed to be the source of Australian Rules football).
 There are 15 players on each side, the match is played on a pitch and the objective is to score goals.
 Hurling, a rather unique version of hockey, is another popular sport in Ireland.

-The Jack o Lantern started in Ireland as well but it took the form of a turnip that was used by a spirit doomed to wander the earth.
+The Jack o Lantern also started in Ireland but took the form of a turnip used by a spirit doomed to wander the earth.
 The turnip contained burning coal and was used outside houses to keep the evil spirit Jack away.
 When many Irish people moved to the United States they found that it was a lot easier to get their hands on a pumpkin than a turnip so used them instead.

 28. The Blarney Stone

 The Blarney Stone is located at Blarney Castle.
 It was built into the castle in 1447 and it is said that if you kiss the Blarney Stone you will receive the gift of the gab which so many Irish people have.
 Millions of visitors head to the Blarney Stone for a kiss each year.

 The west coast of Ireland is justifiably famous for its beautiful and wild landscape.
 The Wild Atlantic Way is a 1500 mile highway from the northernmost point of Ireland, Malin Head in Donegal, to Kinsale in West Cork.
 There are many stunning views and a lot of sheep.